WarPie/Express/README.md

 - [x] _Script functions (the basics)_
 - [x] _Methods supports local declarations, tho currently no closures (will error)_
 - [x] _Special expressions: `x if condition else y`, more could be added._
-- [x] _Garbage collector - which might, or might not work properly.._
+- [x] _Garbage collector - which might, or might not work properly..._

 Could be more stuff that I've failed to mention.
 But keep in mind that many feature added is probably iffy, and **a lot** of error handling is lacking..